Building 14 Courtyard events use policy

 - Summer and IAP — Maximum of one event per week

-Inquiries about using the Courtyard should be sent to email@example.com.
+Questions about the use of the Courtyard should be sent to email@example.com.